 There is a solution, though, one that will get you the money you need and help increase your credit score.

 It’s called a debt consolidation loan.
-You might have heard about consolidation loans as a way to pay off your high-interest loans, but there are a couple of other benefits that will also help you.
+You might have heard about consolidation loans to pay off your high-interest loans.
+Still, a couple of other benefits will also help you.

 - Take out one loan to pay off all your credit card and high-rate debt.
 Since personal loans can be used for anything, you can also get a little extra cash to ensure you don’t need any more loans.